VirtusLab/git-machete-intellij-plugin/README.md

 <summary><strong>Discover</strong></summary>
 <br/>

-`machete` file describes relations between branches in your repository (these relations are probably determined by the order of branch creation &mdash;
+`machete` file describes relations between branches in your repository.
+These relations are probably determined by the order of branch creation &mdash;
-which branch has been created from which &mdash; but this is not a strict rule).
+which branch has been created from which &mdash; but this is not a strict rule).<br/>
-It's located inside the `.git` directory in your repo.
+It'll be located under `.git/machete` path in your repo.

 This branch layout can be automatically discovered based on the state of your git repository by `Discover Branch Layout` action.
 It constructs a layout from around 10 most recently used branches.
-This action is proposed in Git Machete tab in case of empty or nonexistent `machete` file, but you can also run it any time from IntelliJ's `Search Everywhere` (double Shift) by typing `Discover Branch Layout`.
+This action is proposed in Git Machete tab in case of an empty or nonexistent `machete` file, but you can also run it any time from IntelliJ's `Search Everywhere` (double Shift) by typing `Discover Branch Layout`.

 ![](docs/discover.gif)